 The last time I ate there, I had grilled rabbit, salad, french fries, and a glass of red wine for under 20€.

-on the water at Cais do Sodré at Rua da Cintura da Porta de Lisboa
+on the water west of Cais do Sodré at Rua da Cintura da Porta de Lisboa

 and on the water in Belém at Avenida Brasília, Edifício Espelho d’Água building